GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/cloudsql-multiregion/README.md

 ## Requirements

-This example will deploy all its resources into the project defined by the `project_id` variable.
+This blueprint will deploy all its resources into the project defined by the `project_id` variable.
 Please note that we assume this project already exists.
 However, if you provide the appropriate values to the `project_create` variable, the project will be created as part of the deployment.

 If `project_create` is left to `null`, the identity performing the deployment needs the `owner` role on the project defined by the `project_id` variable.
 Otherwise, the identity performing the deployment needs `resourcemanager.projectCreator` on the resource hierarchy node specified by `project_create.parent` and `billing.user` on the billing account specified by `project_create.billing_account_id`.